jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (ii) a forest species growing on the land, or that grew on the land before it was cleared as part of the deforestation process, is or was a specified type of tree weed; and
   (e) be signed by the applicant; and
   (f) be accompanied by any other prescribed information.
-(5) The chief executive must consider every application received under subsection (4) against the criteria, and priorities in, and the number of whole tonnes of emissions that are to be covered by exemptions granted in respect of, the relevant notice given under subsection (1) and—
+(5) The EPA must consider every application received under subsection (4) against the criteria, and priorities in, and the number of whole tonnes of emissions that are to be covered by exemptions granted in respect of, the relevant notice given under subsection (1) and—
   (a) may declare the land, or any part of the land, to be exempt land, if satisfied that—
     (i) the applicant is eligible to apply for the exemption under subsection (3); and (ii) the land is pre-1990 forest land; and
-    (iii) the criteria specified in subsection (1) are met; and (b) must, if the chief executive declares any land to be exempt land, notify the applicant accordingly.
+    (iii) the criteria specified in subsection (1) are met; and (b) must, if the EPA declares any land to be exempt land, notify the applicant accordingly.
 (6) The clearing of tree weeds on exempt land that has not been cleared before the land was declared exempt land must be— (a) commenced within 24 months of the date of notification of the exemption; and (b) completed by the end of—